KVamshi9/smart-bill-notifier-frontend/README.md

 ## Design Decision

 The frontend is intentionally lightweight and stateless.
-All reminder logic lives in the backend cron scheduler to ensure reliability and continuous execution.
+Authentication and scheduling are fully handled by the backend to ensure reliability and continuous execution.

 ---

 ## Folder Structure

 src/
-components/ → UI components
+Login.js
+Register.js
+Dashboard.js
-App.js → main dashboard logic
+App.js
-index.js → app entry point
+index.js

+---

+## System Concept

+Browser = interface
+Server = authority

+Reminders continue even if the user logs out because the scheduler runs independently in the backend.

 ---

 ## Author

 Vamshi K